OriNachum/autonomous-intelligence/README.md

 Tau is a personal fun project.
 I opened it as an open source for anyone to experiment with (fork), or just follow.
 (A star is appreciated!)
-If you fork - delete history and facts to reset its knowledge and embark the journey anew!
+If you fork - delete history and facts to reset their knowledge and embark the journey anew!

 ## Update status